adithyarao3103/Visitor-Counter/readme.md

 2. Go back to your profile dashboard, navigate to `Storage>Create Database>Upstash>Upstash KV` to create a KV database, and connect it to the project deployment.

 3. On your profile dashboard, go to `Settings>Environment Variables` and add Key:`ADMIN_PASSWORD_HASH`, Value: sha256 hash of your password (get the hash from [here](https://emn178.github.io/online-tools/sha256.html)).
 Connect it to the project deployment.
+Also get an api token from [https://ipinfo.io/](https://ipinfo.io/) and add Key:`IPINFO_TOKEN`, Value: the token.
+Connect it to the project deployment.

 4. Redeploy the project to ensure all the environment variables are correctly connected.